simonw/til/ics/google-calendar-ics-subscribe-link.md

 This drops the user into the a Google Calendar interface with a prompt for them to confirm their subscription.

 I believe this only works if you are serving your ICS feed over HTTPS.

+## The catch: polling frequency

+Unfortunately as far as I can tell Google Calendar polls for updates to the feed less than once every 24 hours.
+This is frustrating, as it makes this feature far less useful than it could be.